 The link between the flood, Halloween and the day of the dead is worth noting.
 Many scholars believe the flood started around the Fall of the year, specifically within the first two months of the Hebrew civil calendar.
 This two-month period corresponds, in our modern calendar, to mid-September to mid-November, which clearly includes the time when Halloween is celebrated.

 The beginnings of Halloween may have begun shortly after the flood, when rebellious humans built a giant tower in a vain attempt to try and save themselves should the flood return!
 This tower existed in Babel (Babylon).
 God's solution to man's hard heart at Babel was to change the one language humans used into many (Genesis 11:1 - 2, 4 - 9), thus encouraging them to scatter!

-Virtually every culture since man scattered throughout the earth has maintained (in one form or another) a legend of a "great flood."
-Often, the traditions that sprung from the legend are associated with a period known as "the day of death" as well as a "new beginning."
-These traditions generally occur in the fall of the year, near the time when many people celebrate Halloween.
+Virtually every culture since the scattering of man at Babel has maintained (in one form or another) a legend of a "great flood."
+Often, the traditions that sprung from the legend are associated with a period known as "the day of death (the dead)" as well as a "new beginning."
+These traditions generally occur and are celebrated in the fall of the year.

 In relation to when Halloween occurs, how widespread was (and is) a day dedicated to the dead celebrated?
 According to Humphrey's book, the ancient Assyrians had ceremonies for the souls of the dead during the mid-October through mid-November timeframe.
 In Egypt, Osiris' box or coffin, which floated on water for a year, was a distorted Egyptian memory of the Flood.
 This box was placed on water between October to November each year (around the time of Halloween).